 If you’re traveling with a tough-to-please teenager, the teens’ club offers age-appropriate options including movies, beach soccer and water polo.

 Don’t expect buffets with burgers and inexpensive starches.
 The resort takes food seriously and the highbrow dining experience will satisfy the most serious epicurean.
+Not to mention the 24-hour room service that the resort prides itself on.

 Our meals at El Faro Grill were delicious.
 The gourmet offerings included fresh seafood, steaks and a wonderful selection of Mexican wines that are hard to find north of the border.
 The views of the ocean and lush gardens took our meal to another level.